galaxyproject/galaxy-hub/src/authnz/index.md

 - it adds liability concerns to Galaxy.

 Therefore, for user data security, Galaxy implements the current-latest protocols that allow users to securely delegate Galaxy to access their resources without having to share their credentials.
-Galaxy's implemented method leverages the Role-Based Access Control (RBAC) model implemented in cloud-based resource providers, and defines a separate role for a Galaxy instance, whose access can be restricted/revoked independent from user's access.
+This method leverages the Role-Based Access Control (RBAC) model implemented in cloud-based resource providers, and defines a separate role for a Galaxy instance, whose access can be restricted/revoked independent from user's access.
 Providing Galaxy with the information about the role, Galaxy will then assume it